Jkboafo22/Canopy-Height/README.md

-# This map shows the Forest canopy height of the Ghana.
+# This map shows the Forest canopy height of Ghana.
 The map was produced based on dataset 1m!!
 Tree canopy height released by Meta and the World Resources Institute(WRI).

  Cloud Computing approach - Google Earth Engine (Pyhton API)